Lebanon Girls Softball results

 PEE WEE

-Eloise Oxley hit a grand slam homer run and a double for Mortgage Investors while Ensley Whittington doubled twice and Ellie Eiermann doubled and singled.
-Hensley Hammond, Jenesys Kelly, Corleigh Conrad, Lakelyn Thompson, Tiegan Kaiser, Makaleigh Oneal and Nalahni Vantrease each singled twice and Parker Bryan once.

-Tatum Cole, Camilla Brown, Oaklyn Christenbury, Rowan George, Isabella Hughes, Cross Mitchell, Olivia Carey, Charlotte Freese, Elizabeth Harlan, McKynlee Stephens and Saylor Whited each singled twice for Wilson Bank.
+Tatum Cole, Avery Angel, Camilla Brown, Oaklyn Christenbury, Rowan George, Isabella Hughes, Cross Mitchell, Olivia Carey, Charlotte Freese, Elizabeth Harlan, McKynlee Stephens and Saylor Whited each singled twice for Wilson Bank.

-Eloise Oxley doubled and single for Mortgage Investors.
-Hensley Hammond, Jenesys Kelly, Ellie Eiermann, Lakelyn Thompson, Lily-Mae Ahmadi, Parker Bryan, Tiegan Kaiser, Makaleigh Oneal and Nalahni Vantrease each singled twice and Ensley Whittington once.

-Maci Crocker, Charlie Franklin, Mary Grace Byrd, Josie Hobdy, Addison Miller, Paisley Turnage, Riley Appleyard, Amina Frey, Harley Hinson, August Wilson and Kendall Youngs each singled twice and Oaklyn Chase once for Lebanon Monument.
+Maci Crocker, Charlie Franklin, Mary Grace Byrd, Josie Hobdy, Addison Miller, Paisley Turnage, Riley Appleyard, Oaklyn Chase, Amina Frey, Harley Hinson, August Wilson and Kendall Youngs each singled twice for Lebanon Monument.

 (0) comments